rackspace-cookbooks/rackops_rolebook/README.md

 -------
 `default.rb` - This recipe includes all the recipes from the required core cookbooks.
 It will include chef-client recipes if we are *not* running in chef_solo mode.
 It adds the `rack` user to the sudo group and installs a bunch of handy applications.
 `acl.rb` - This recipe will the standard rackspace IPtables allows.
+`motd.rb` - This recipe sets the motd useful to Rackspace support.
+`public_info.rb` - This recipe sets a tag equal to the public IP detected on an external call.
+This will assist Rackspace support in finding the correct IP to connect to via SSH
+`rack_user.rb` - This recipe sets up the rack user, and pulls in the authorized_keys file with the public keys of various Rackspace support staff so that support can access the server for troubleshooting and remediation.

 Usage
 -----